Your browser version is no longer supported, so you may experience issues while using this site.

 Away from home:

 Have a jewellery piece you can’t leave home without?
 Perhaps it’s a family heirloom or your best pearl earrings.
-Be sure to get AAMI Portable Valuables Cover before you walk out the door.
-We’ll cover your items for loss and accidental damage, as well as insured events like fire, flood, storm and theft.
-And because we’re talking jewellery—you’re covered anywhere in the world for up to 30 consecutive days, as long as the items are on you or in a secure safe.
+AAMI Portable Valuables Cover can be useful before you walk out the door.
+For an additional premium, this optional cover can insure your jewellery and watches for accidental loss or damage, as well as insured events like fire, flood, storm and theft^.
+And because we’re talking jewellery—you’re covered anywhere in the world for up to 30 consecutive days, as long as the items are being worn by you or in a secure safe.

-A note on excesses: an excess will generally apply to all jewellery claims.
-Remember, AAMI’s Portable Valuables Cover excess is $100 (for specified and unspecified items).
-So, if it costs $5,000 to replace a stolen engagement ring you specified on your plan, your claim will be $4,900, after the $100 excess is removed.
+An excess will generally apply to all jewellery claims.
+AAMI’s Portable Valuables Cover excess is $100 (for specified and unspecified items).
 To learn more about your excess, read the Product Disclosure Statement.
 You’ll also get the lowdown on what’s covered and what’s not.

 Most insurers will offer bespoke replacement for one of a kind jewellery items, provided their value is specified on your policy.
 What this means is that your insurer can allow a jeweller to assess an item and put forward a solution for replacement.
 If they can make the item bespoke, it will either be reproduced using pre-existing moulds or completely from scratch.